 I like to work with software, computers, gadgets, cars, and almost every other mechanical thing that can be tinkered with.
 I also like to plan and visualize, delete digital files, re-arrange lines of computer code and check items off a list.

-I'm a passionate, self-motivated software engineer with almost eleven years of professional experience and almost sixteen years of overall programming experience.
+I'm a passionate, self-motivated software engineer with over eleven years of professional experience and over sixteen years of overall programming experience.
 I have strong attention to detail in my work which of course includes my code: I like to keep it very organized.

 Over the last decade, there's been a huge shift in the way I interact with computers.
 What used to be only around Microsoft Windows and MS-DOS has now turned entirely within Unix-like operating systems like Linux and Mac.